vedaldi/practical-cnn/doc/instructions.md

 * Data only: [practical-cnn-2015a-data-only.tar.gz](http://www.robots.ox.ac.uk/~vgg/share/practical-cnn-2015a-data-only.tar.gz)
 * [Git repository](https://github.com/vedaldi/practical-cnn) (for lab setters and developers)

 After the installation is complete, open and edit the script `exercise1.m` in the MATLAB editor.
-The script contains commented code and a description for all steps of this exercise, relative to [Part I](#part1) of this document.
+The script contains commented code and a description for all steps of this exercise, for [Part I](#part1) of this document.
 You can cut and paste this code into the MATLAB window to run it, and will need to modify it as you go through the session.
 Other files `exercise2.m`, `exercise3.m`, and `exercise4.m` are given for [Part II](#part2), [III](#part3), and [IV](part4).

 Each part contains several **Questions** (that require pen and paper) and **Tasks** (that require experimentation or coding) to be answered/completed before proceeding further in the practical.

 ## Part 1: CNN building blocks {#part1}

-### Part 1.1: linear convolution {#part1.1}
+### Part 1.1: convolution {#part1.1}

 A feed-forward neural network can be thought of as the composition of number of functions
 $$
 f(\bx) = f_L(\dots f_2(f_1(\bx;\bw_1);\bw_2)\dots),\bw_{L}).
 $$
 Each function $f_l$ takes as input a datum $\bx_l$ and a parameter vector $\bw_l$ and produces as output a datum $\bx_{l+1}$.
-While the type and sequence of functions is usually handcrafted, the paramters $\bw=(\bw_1,\dots,\bw_L)$ are *learned from data* in order to solve a target problem, for example classifying images or sounds.
+While the type and sequence of functions is usually handcrafted, the parameters $\bw=(\bw_1,\dots,\bw_L)$ are *learned from data* in order to solve a target problem, for example classifying images or sounds.

 In a *convolutional neural network* data and functions have additional structure.
 The data $\bx_1,\dots,\bx_n$ are images, sounds, or more in general maps from a lattice[^lattice] to one or more real numbers.
-In particular, since the rest of the practical will focus on computer vision applications, data will be 2D dimensional arrays of pixels.
-Formally, each $\bx_i$ will be a $M \times N \times K$ real array of $M \times N$ pixels and $K$ channels per pixels.
-Hence the first two dimension of the array span space, while the last one channels.
+In particular, since the rest of the practical will focus on computer vision applications, data will be 2D arrays of pixels.
+Formally, each $\bx_i$ will be a $M \times N \times K$ real array of $M \times N$ pixels and $K$ channels per pixel.
+Hence the first two dimensions of the array span space, while the last one spans channels.
 Note that only the input $\bx=\bx_1$ of the network is an actual image, while the remaining data are intermediate *feature maps*.

 The second property of a CNN is that the functions $f_l$ have a *convolutional structure*.
 This means that $f_l$ applies to the input map $\bx_l$ an operator that is *local and translation invariant*.
-Examples of convolutional operators are applying a bank of linear filters to $\bx_l$ or computing its element-wise square.
+Examples of convolutional operators are applying a bank of linear filters to $\bx_l$.

-In this part we will familiarise ourselves with a number of such convolutional operators.
+In this part we will familiarise ourselves with a number of such convolutional and non-linear operators.
 The first one is the regular *linear convolution* by a filter bank.
 We will start by focusing our attention on a single function relation as follows:
 $$
  f: \mathbb{R}^{M\times N\times K} \rightarrow \mathbb{R}^{M' \times N' \times K'},
  \qquad \bx \mapsto \by.